Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - [Pep8 Online](http://pep8online.com/)
 - [JSHint](https://jshint.com/)

-Running the live website through these validators returns no major errors.
+Running the live website through these validators returns no major errors however there were several warnings given by the html validator.

+Full detail can be found in [TESTING.md](TESTING.md)

 ### Unfixed Bugs